 Diagnosis of allergic rhinitis is usually based on the history; skin tests and sometimes an allergen-specific serum IgE test are needed only when patients do not respond to empiric treatment.

-Try nasal corticosteroids first because they are the most effective treatment and have few systemic effects.
+Try intranasal corticosteroids first because they are the most effective treatment and have few systemic effects.